Criteria and Information on Becoming a Service Provider or Vendor

 Is there a maximum per hour charge for services provided?

-All invoices and receipts for goods and services are evaluated by the SSES program.
+All invoices and receipts for goods and services are evaluated by the PDSES program.
 Vendors and service providers may be denied access if they are found to charge excessive rates.

 Ready to Apply to Become a Service Provider?

-This application is for service providers only, the student SSES application is closed for the 2023-2024 school year.
+This application is for service providers only, the student PDSES application is closed for the 2023-2024 school year.

-We are looking for businesses to join the SSES marketplace where SSES families will shop for the products that will most benefit their student.
+We are looking for businesses to join the PDSES marketplace where PDSES families will shop for the products that will most benefit their student.

 Businesses can join in two ways: